Munyagwa Mubarak Sserunga

 Munyagwa Mubarak Sserunga also known as Mugati Gwa Bata (buttered bread) (born in 1979) is a Ugandan lawyer and politician formally affiliated to Forum for Democratic Change (FDC) as secretary for mobilization.
-He is a former Mayor of Kawempe Division and one term member of parliament for Kawempe South Constituency in the 10th Parliament in Kampala District currently contesting for presidency of Uganda under Common Man's Party, formerly the Uganda Economic Part as its Chairman.
+He is a former Mayor of Kawempe Division and one term member of parliament for Kawempe South Constituency in the 10th Parliament in Kampala District currently contesting for presidency of Uganda under Common Man's Party, formerly the Uganda Economic Party as its Chairman.

 He is a former Chairperson for the Committee on Commissions, Statutory Authorities and State Enterprises (COSASE) in the Parliament of Uganda from 2019 to 2021.

 Early life and education

 Munyagwa was born in Murwera, Mahyoro Sub-county, Kitagwenda District in Western Uganda.
 He began his education at Mahyoro Primary School before joining Kitagwenda High School for his O-Level education.
 He joined Nakasero Secondary School for his high school education and before pursuing law, he enrolled for university studies at Makerere University in Commerce but did not complete due to financial constraints.
 He later joined the Law Development Centre where he graduated with a diploma in Law and attained a Bachelors degree in Law from Makerere University.